cronalds/sassy-beaches/README.md

 Currently implemented:

+- reset: altered version of meyer reset

+- vendors: setup for vendors such as bootstrap

+- base: misc base styles that will be altered heavily in the coming days; the only things that will definitively stay as they are are the utils as of right now; no color theory has been taken into account for coloring, I have just implemented basic functionalities and have the architecture in place so as to do it properly when it matters.

 - colors: 16 base colors, 9 light and 9 dark variations, with bg, text, and -hover
     - base example: bg-red
     - light example: text-light-red-3